Oluyomy/Amazon_Bestselling_Reads-/README.md

 The dataset has 550 rows and 7 columns, Data visualization tools to communicate the insights gained from the analysis.

 ## Project  Goals
-The purpose of this project is to identify which of the books top the chart and determine why it did.
+The purpose of this project is to identify which of the books top the chart and determine the following:
-Brief description:
+- Does the price of the books affect the user ratings?
+- what is the category of the books in the genre and there values.
+- what is the year with the highest review and what category of genre was reviewed most?

 # Process
 Step 1: Obtaining data